zeep-code/DE1/Term1/README.md

 Follow Database setup as stated above and load data in using Python Data Load instructions

  You need to have:
-Database Server such as MYSQL Server connection
-MYSQL Workbench or Command-Line Client
+Database Server configuration such as MYSQL Server connection MYSQL Workbench or Command-Line Client
-Python Installation & Required Libraries (pandas, SQLAlchemy, mysql-connector-python)
+Python Installation & Required Libraries (pandas, SQLAlchemy, mysql-connector-python) Necessary permissions to create databases, tables, and procedures.

-## Notes
-- Make sure to configure your MySQL connection parameters in the scripts.
-- The project assumes you have the necessary permissions to create databases, tables, and procedures.
-- Adjust file paths and database credentials based on your local setup.
+Adjust file paths and database credentials based on your local setup.

 ## Best Practices